rcls/gpsfreak/README.md

 does allow us to run the LMK05318b at low bandwidth and smooth out the once-per-second frequency adjustments from the GPS unit.

 The CPU is overkill.
-With the current arrangement of dumb firmware and all the smarts in the Python scripts, a low-end CPU would be just fine.
+With the current arrangement of dumb firmware & all the smarts in the Python scripts, a low-end CPU would be just fine.

 The temperature sensor is only for development.
 Once we know how much heat the board generates, we can drop it.
 Or just use a 1 ¢ thermistor.
 There is also the CPU temperature sensor.

-Evaluate whether or the C0G capacitors on the loop filter are worthwhile.
+Evaluate whether or not the C0G capacitors on the loop filter are worthwhile.
 I suspect not in realistic conditions.
 The 0.47 µF C0G cap could also be replaced by a through-hole film cap.